MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

 #.
 The number of enqueue operations that can be pushed without performing a dequeue operation
    is 12.5% less than the number of descriptors configured for the queue pair; the remaining 12.5% is reserved as slack for internal use to prevent any packet drops.

+#.
+Crypto and compression operations are independent in nature — there is no logical flow or
+   dependency between them from an application's perspective.
+When the out-of-order delivery feature is disabled, response ordering is preserved independently within crypto and compression operations.
+This means that responses for crypto requests are returned in the same order the requests were submitted, and likewise for compression requests.

+   Therefore, the overall response sequence depends on the completion timing of each operation type independently, rather than the global request submission order.